NeLy-EPFL/NeuroMechFly/docs/biomechanical_tutorial.md

 ## Modifying joints

-We have defined 90 joints (degrees-of-freedom) in NeuroMechFly.
-They are listed in Table 3 in our related [publication](https://www.biorxiv.org/content/10.1101/2021.04.17.440214v2).
+NeuroMechFly has 90 defined joints (degrees-of-freedom).
+These are listed in Table 3 of our related [publication](https://www.biorxiv.org/content/10.1101/2021.04.17.440214v2).
-In every sdf configuration file, joints are defined as follows:
+In every sdf configuration file, the joints are defined as follows:

 ```html
 <joint name="joint_name" type="revolute">